Jim Wetherbee: Post-NASA career

 Wetherbee retired from the U.S. Navy in 2003 and left NASA in 2005 to become a consultant.
 He joined BP in 2006, as a safety auditor, and retired in 2014.
 He is currently working as a drummer and as a consultant for leaders in hazardous environments.

 Personal life

-Wetherbee is married to former Robin DeVore Platt of Jacksonville, Florida and has two daughters.
+Wetherbee is married to Robin DeVore Platt of Jacksonville, Florida, and has two daughters.
 He currently resides in Oregon.

 Organizations

 Lifetime Member of the Society of Experimental Test Pilots; Honorary Member, Musicians' Union, Local 47, American Federation of Musicians, Los Angeles, California.